Home » Grandma’s Creamed Peas

 Overhead shot of green peas in a creamy white sauce with visible green flecks, being stirred with a whisk in a black saucepan.

 Serve warm straight from the pan or in a pretty serving bowl.
-For a little extra touch, sprinkle fresh chopped mint or chives using kitchen scissors.

 A white bowl filled with creamed peas.